-The first stage in our Custom Website Design Process starts with creating the structure and layout that will form the basis of your new site.
+The first stage in our Custom Website Design Process starts with creating the UI (User Interface) and website layout that will form the basis of your new site.
 We’ll deconstruct your existing website and work with you to find out what works, and what doesn’t.
 We’ll then create a new structure and a suite of wireframe prototypes (which are basic structural layouts) to help define what the content will look like and how it will be arranged on each page of the website, in preparation for your branding and visual design styles to be applied.

 Why UX is so important in web design